-VCSL owns 50% of Nuffield Health and Vitality Corporate Services Limited, a new joint venture incorporated on 28 June 2017 but which had not begun trading by 30 June 2017.
+VCSL owns 50% of Nuffield Health And Vitality Corporate Services Ltd, a new joint venture incorporated on 28 June 2017 and began to trade under the "Healthy Workplace" brand during the year ended 30 June 2018.

-VCSL provides a number of services to both VitalityHealth and VitalityLife including;
+VCSL provides a number of services to both Vitality Health and Vitality Life including;

-- Paying for the cost of the Vitality programmes and other administration costs which are then recharged; - Holding all employment contracts and managing the payroll; and - The administration of trust PMI schemes.
+- Paying for the cost of the Vitality programmes and other administration costs which are then recharged; and - Holding all employment contracts and managing the payroll.